 Overall, 5 different rendering engines are used to surf the web using dozens of browsers on 3 platforms.

-According to many sources, Netscape Gecko-based browsers are now much more common than Netscape 4.x and MSIE 4 browsers, and it is increasing significantly with time.
-Firefox alone has been downloaded more than 50 millions times in 6 months.
+According to Google, Netscape Gecko-based browsers are now more common than Netscape 4.x and MSIE 4 browsers, and it is increasing significantly with time.
+Netscape reports more than 25 millions copies of Netscape 7 (based on Netscape Gecko) have been downloaded in a few months, not counting AOL for Mac OSX, Mozilla 1.x (bundled with virtually every Linux Distribution) and other Gecko-based web browsers.

 In such an increasingly heterogeneous environment, testing each web page in every configuration is impossible.
 Coding to standards is then the only practical solution.